Carbon Capture, Use, and Storage (CCUS)

 Technology, one of the main ways to curb climate change

 We are convinced that it is the driving force behind the energy transition, which aims to meet energy demand without increasing CO2 emissions.

 In order to become carbon neutral, it will not be enough to stop emitting CO2, but we will need technology to capture and reuse it, help us to be more efficient, find new ways of generating and consuming energy and create new products from waste.

-We are currently exploring other technological alternatives that allow us to progress sustainably and in an orderly manner toward the energy transition: Carbon Capture, Use, and Storage (CCUS) technology, green hydrogen, and e-fuels.
-In the case that these methods were not sufficient, we would compensate for emissions through reforestation and other natural climate solutions for reaching net zero emissions by 2050.
+We are currently pursuing new technological developments that will allow us to advance the energy transition in an orderly and sustainable manner: Carbon Capture, Storage and Use (CCUS) technology, green hydrogen, e-fuels.
+In addition, should this not be sufficient, we will offset emissions through reforestation and other natural climate solutions to achieve net zero emissions by 2050.

 What is carbon capture, use, and storage (CCUS)?

 Carbon capture, use, and storage (CCUS) is the set of technological processes aimed at reducing CO2 from the atmosphere by safely capturing and storing it for future use.
 In addition to offering another solution to the gas reduction policy, it brings about the possibility to use it in hydrocarbon recovery processes and other future uses currently under development.

 CCUS technology plays an important role in achieving the goal of limiting the global average temperature increase to 2°C by end of century.
 This technology is able to substantially reduce greenhouse gas (GHG) emissions from the most carbon-intensive fuels, especially in sectors such as electricity and industry.
 CCUS is also needed to reduce emissions in industrial sectors such as steel, cement, aluminium, chemicals, etc., where there is currently no alternative for decarbonization.